catececcato/ComplexSystems/README.md

 - Section 1: What are the temporal signatures of the signal?

-- Section 2: Are the signals stationary?
+- Section 2: Are the EEG Engagement Index time series stationary?

 - Section 3: Does autocorrelation, as measured by ACF peaks, change over time?